-How to Plan a Blog Post in 6 Easy Steps
+How To Plan A Blog Post In 6 Easy Steps

 Understanding the audience you’re writing for goes hand-in-hand with knowing the brand you represent.

-You can’t understand your audience without also knowing the brand you’re writing for.
+You can’t understand your audience without knowing the brand you’re writing for.

-You can’t publish quality content without fully understanding both of those critical variables.
+You can’t publish quality content without fully understanding those critical variables.

-Using the above-mentioned means to better understand both is always going to help a brand’s overall content strategy and execution.
+The means mentioned above to better understand both will help a brand’s overall content strategy and execution.

-Remember to use topics that interest your audience and verbiage that makes sense to your audience.
+Remember to use topics that interest your audience and vocabulary that makes sense to your audience.

-3. Finding Topics to Write About
+3. Finding Topics To Write About

-This may be one of the most difficult steps of the planning process for many.
+For many, this may be one of the most challenging steps of the planning process.
 But it shouldn’t be.

-As a writer that represents a brand — a brand that is an authority on certain topics and/or industries — there is always going to be valuable insight to offer current and potential customers.
+As a writer representing a brand – a brand that is an authority on specific topics and industries – there will always be valuable insight to offer current and potential customers.

-Think about frequently asked questions on many websites; they are built from topics/questions commonly asked repeatedly over time by those interested in the brand and/or its business, and those answers are sought out through search engines thousands of times per day.
+Think about Frequently Asked Questions (FAQs) on many websites; they are built from topics/questions commonly asked repeatedly over time by those interested in the brand and its business.
+Those answers are sought out through search engines thousands of times per day.

-Offering people (the right) answers to their questions is always going to build trust behind a brand and the writers representing it.
+Offering people (the right) answers to their questions will always build trust in a brand and the writers representing it.

 Competitive Analysis

-Aside from the frequently-asked-questions exercise to explore content ideas, writers should also lean on competitive analysis to come up with more good topics to write about.
+Aside from the Frequently-Asked-Questions exercise to explore content ideas, writers should also lean on competitive analysis to develop more good topics to write about.

-Some brands will do a decent job of covering a lot of different topics within their industry, while other brands will do a better job covering only specific areas within that industry they may specialize in or have more experience in.
+Some brands will do a decent job of covering many different topics within their industry.
+In contrast, other brands will do a better job covering only specific areas within that industry they may specialize in or have more experience in.

-Use all this research to build out quality blog topics based on the abundance or lack of quality content on certain topics.
+Use all this research to build out quality blog topics based on the abundance or lack of quality content on specific issues.

-Identify the content gaps of competitors as areas to focus on and start to gain market share from competition, and stand out in the areas that other brands are lacking in.
+Identify competitors’ content gaps as areas to focus on, gain market share from the competition, and stand out in the areas that other brands lack.

-An analysis of your own brand in a similar way will help you identify where your brand is lacking as well.
+An analysis of your brand similarly will help you identify where your brand is lacking as well.

 Keyword Research

-Conducting keyword research around topics and ideas helps writers develop keyword targets, but also helps shape blog posts in terms of:
+Conducting keyword research around topics and ideas helps writers develop keyword targets but also helps shape blog posts in terms of:

 - Topics covered.